zhangliliang/RPN_BF/README.md

 This code is relative to an [arXiv tech report](https://arxiv.org/abs/1607.07032), which is accepted on ECCV 2016.

-The RPN code in this repo is written based on the MATLAB re-implementation of Faster R-CNN.
+The RPN code in this repo is written based on the MATLAB implementation of Faster R-CNN.
 Details about Faster R-CNN are in: [ShaoqingRen/faster_rcnn](https://github.com/ShaoqingRen/faster_rcnn).

 This BF code in this repo is written based on Piotr's Image & Video Matlab Toolbox.
 Details about Piotr's Toolbox are in: [pdollar/toolbox](https://github.com/pdollar/toolbox).